 What we like: High-capacity water storage with on-the-go capability.

 MSR’s entry is a bit of an outlier on this list, but it’s nevertheless one of our favorite water storage tools for multi-day endeavors.
 The DromLite Bag is a simple yet tough reservoir with a hang loop on one end and a 3-in-1 twist cap on the other.
-Fill the bag via the large circular opening, hang it in camp, and you’ve got a great setup (with both low and high flow rates) for drinking, filling pots, handwashing, etc. And when paired with MSR’s Hydration Kit ($25)—a 42-inch tube with bite valve—the DromLite turns into an on-the-go hydration bladder with as much capacity as you want to carry (it’s available in 2, 4, and 6L sizes).
+Fill the bag via the large circular opening, hang it at camp, and you’ve got a great setup (with both low and high flow rates) for drinking, filling pots, hand-washing, or even taking a quick rinse after a full day in the sun.
+All told, the DromLite is one of our favorite setups to bring backpacking with a group thanks to its large capacity, multi-functional cap, and hardwearing build.

-The DromLite Bag is one of our favorite setups to bring backpacking with a group, thanks to its utility both on the trail and at camp.
-But with little in the way of structure and no quick disconnect, it doesn’t offer quite the ease of use as the other designs here.
-In fact, instead of trying to squeeze the DromLite into our backpack’s hydration sleeve, we end up just throwing it on top of the rest of our pack’s contents, which certainly lacks the integrated feel many folks look for in a hydration bladder.
-But for the right user, it’s an impressively ultralight and packable setup (without the hose, it folds up to the size of its cap) with endless utility.
+We're sad to see that MSR's Hydration Kit is currently unavailable.
+Comprising a 42-inch tube with a bite valve, the kit turns the DromLite into an on-the-go hydration bladder, which adds a lot of versatility.
+Another complaint is that the DromLite is lacking in structure.
+In fact, instead of trying to squeeze it into our backpack’s hydration sleeve, we end up just throwing it on top of the rest of our pack’s contents, which certainly lacks the integrated feel many folks look for in a hydration bladder.
+But for the right user, it’s an impressively ultralight and packable setup (it folds down to the size of its cap) with endless utility.
 And an honorable mention here goes to the Gregory 3D Hydro Trek 3L, which includes a push-button “tap” for convenient basecamp use.

 See the MSR DromLite Bag 4L